Animal technicians look after the animals used in medical or veterinary research. They may also help scientists with experimental work.

 The starting salaries for trainee animal technicians are normally about £16,000 to £17,000 a year.
 When qualified, earnings can increase to £20,000 a year.
-Senior animal technicians can earn up to £28.000 a year and chief or licensed technicians up to £35,000 a year, while facility managers or specialists earn up to £40,000, sometimes more.
+Senior animal technicians can earn up to £28,000 a year and chief or licensed technicians up to £35,000 a year.
+Facility managers or specialists can earn up to £40,000, sometimes more.

 You should be aware that:

-- You could take a National Certificate (NC) in Animal Care.
+You could take an NC in Animal Care (SCQF Level 5).
 For entry you might need up to 4 subjects at National 4 or 5, depending on the college.

-- You could take a Higher National Certificate (HNC) or Higher National Diploma (HND) in Animal Care.
+You could take an HNC (SCQF Level 7) or HND (SCQF Level 8) in Animal Care.
 For entry you need 1-2 Highers.

 You could work in a university research department, a medical or vet school, a pharmaceutical company or a company breeding animals for research purposes.
 You can look for jobs in 'Animal Welfare' and the 'New Scientist' publications.

 able to deal calmly with animals that may be distressed or in pain

 aware of the controversy over animal research and assertive enough to deal with any hostility